 This blog started out as an exploration of walking in the country, as you might expect, but I gradually became aware that this was too narrow and began to extend my postings to cover walks in towns and cities.
 I apply the same "voyage of discovery" philosophy to both, so why not include urban walks as well?
-I started applying the generic label (key word) "city" to all such walks, but I have lately come to the conclusion that it would be more interesting, at least in England, to apply "city" more rigorously - only to those settlements which are entitled to call themselves cities.
-All others will have the label "town".
+I started applying the generic label (key word) "city" to all such walks, but I came to the conclusion that it would be more interesting, at least in England, to apply "city" more rigorously - only to those settlements which are entitled to call themselves cities.
+All others have the label "town".

 This opens up the obvious definitional question, and this is addressed below.
-But it also offers an interesting new project - to walk them all.
+But it also offers an interesting project - to walk them all.
 Later on this page there is a list of all 51 English cities (list from Wikipedia or Love My Town, which both have further information), with links to the walks I have so far done.
-I have done some sort of walk, sometimes more than one, in over two thirds of them, especially of course those in the south.
+I have done some sort of walk, sometimes more than one, in almost three-quarters of them, especially of course those in the south.

 What is a city?